 You can choose between purchasing term life insurance or whole life insurance.

-You can choose a term life insurance policy with guaranteed renewal or that can be converted into a permanent life policy.
-Term life insurance policies are cheaper and don’t require a medical check at renewal or conversion.
+You could choose a term life insurance policy policy with guaranteed renewal or that can be converted into a permanent life policy ahead of its expiration.
+Term life insurance policies are generally cheaper due to the decreased likelihood of a policyholder passing during the term length and typically don’t require a medical check at renewal or conversion.

 Why you should not buy life insurance for children

-Some life insurance companies will push you to choose a whole life policy to serve double-duty as a life insurance payout and college savings.
-A whole life policy is permanent — it has no expiration date and has a cash portion to it.
-The premium you pay goes towards the death benefit and a savings account.
-The problem is, there are better ways to invest the premium you’d pay for the policy.
+Some life insurance companies may recommend choosing a whole life policy to serve as both financial protection for your child’s life and as a college savings.
+A whole life policy is permanent — it has no expiration date and has a cash value portion to it.
+The premium you pay goes towards the death benefit and a portion goes into a cash value account However, if savings is your primary goal, other avenues may be more effective investments compared to the premiums you’d pay into a policy.

 Pros and cons of buying life insurance for your child